 Sydney McLaughlin-Levrone once reflected on the fear and pressure she experienced growing up.
-She was constantly worried about disappointing her parents and felt a constant need to earn the approval of those around her.
+She said she was constantly worried about disappointing her parents and felt a constant need to earn the approval of those around her.

 Even minor mistakes caused her intense guilt and anxiety.
 As a result, she constantly felt the need to confess everything to relieve that burden.